syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 //Open a PowerPoint presentation.
 IPresentation pptxDoc = Presentation.Open("Header.pptx");
-//Get the note slide from the presentation.
+//Get the notes slide from the presentation.
 INotesSlide notesSlide = pptxDoc.Slides[0].NotesSlide;
 //Modify the existing content of the header. notesSlide.HeadersFooters.Header.Text = "Header content is modified";